Iran's Rouhani says Yemenis attacked Saudi oil sites as 'warning' | Devdiscourse

-Iran's President Hassan Rouhani said Wednesday Yemenis targeted Saudi oil installations as a "warning" about a possible wider war in response to the kingdom's US-backed intervention in their conflict-ravaged country.
+Iran's President Hassan Rouhani said Wednesday Yemenis targeted Saudi oil facilities as a "warning" about a possible wider war in response to the kingdom's US-backed intervention in their conflict-ravaged country.
 "The Yemenis... haven't hit a hospital, they haven't hit a school, they haven't hit Sanaa bazaar.
-They just hit an industrial center... to warn you," Rouhani said after a cabinet meeting, in remarks posted on the government's Twitter account.
+They just hit an industrial centre... to warn you," Rouhani said after a cabinet meeting.

-Washington has said it has proof that Saturday's attacks on Saudi oil installations originated in Iran.
+"Learn lessons from this warning and consider that there could be a war in the region," he said, in a likely address to the rulers of Saudi Arabia which has spent billions of dollars on US weapons.
+Yemen's Iran-aligned Huthi rebels claimed responsibility for the strikes but a US official said Tuesday that the administration of President Donald Trump concluded the attacks involved cruise missiles from Iran.

+Saudi Arabia, which has been bogged down in a five-year war in Yemen, has said the weapons used in the attacks were Iranian-made but has not directly blamed its regional arch-rival.
+Tehran has repeatedly denied accusations from Washington and Riyadh that it arms the Huthis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)